xtdb/xtdb/README.md

 ## Manual

-Please visit and read our [manual](https://juxt.pro/crux/docs/index.html).

-Until Crux is publicly released, you will need credentials; userame `crux`, password `advisor`.
+Visit and read our [manual](https://juxt.pro/crux/docs/index.html).
+Until Crux is publicly released you will need credentials: User Name `crux` / Password `advisor`

-Please give us your feedback, and enjoy Crux.
+Please give us your feedback and enjoy using Crux.

 ## Roadmap